No Title (1923) by Wassily Kandinsky

 Private collection

-This dynamic watercolor was painted by Kandinsky in the mid-1920s, when his art was experiencing a powerful upsurge – both in the theoretical as well as in the practical sense.
-Having returned to Germany from Moscow in June of 1922, the artist quickly immersed himself in the German art world.
-He began teaching in the Bauhaus school in Weimar, took part in a number of exhibitions and threw himself into the study of theory, which some years later would form the basis of the book Point and Line to Plane.
+This dynamic watercolor was painted by Kandinsky in the mid-1920s, when his art was experiencing a powerful upsurge - both in theoretical and practical terms.
+Having returned to Germany from Moscow in June 1922, the artist quickly immersed himself in the German art world.
+He began teaching in the Bauhaus school in Weimar, took part in a number of exhibitions, and immersed himself in theoretical studies, which few years later would form the basis of the book Point and Line to Plane.

-It was during these years, under the emerging influence of Constructivism, that Kandinsky’s painting style begins changing course from free and flowing lines and shapes towards geometric precision.
-His canvases start featuring an increasing number of circles, triangles and straight angles.
-Yet the artist eshews constructivist utilitarianism, which is vividly expressed, among other places, in the works of the Soviet artists of that time.
-For Kandinsky, the most important things were always the poetical and spiritual aspects of creativity.
+It was during these years, under the emerging influence of Constructivism, that Kandinsky’s painting style began to shift from free-flowing lines and shapes toward geometric precision.
+His canvases started to featuring an increasing number of circles, triangles and right angles.
+Yet the artist eschewed Constructivist utilitarianism, which is vividly expressed, among other places, in the works of Soviet artists of that time.
+For Kandinsky, the poetic and spiritual aspects of creativity always remained paramount.

 Name